Today, on April 19, 2021, read about:

 - Lawsuits asked for it and Maryland lawmakers complied, the digital ad tax gets put on hold.

-Maryland Governor To Be Removed From Parole Process
+Maryland Governor to Be Removed from Parole Process

-What’s Going On:
+What’s Going On

 Lawmakers in Maryland passed a policy last week that removes the governor from the parole process for those serving life sentences.
 Advocates of the move believe it will depoliticize parole.

-Why This Matters To You:
+Why This Matters to You

 The judicial branch handles the punishment and should be responsible for serving that penalty and for how long.
 When a person is arrested, charged, tried, and either found guilty or not guilty is a judicial process, not a political one.

 No one should be denied or granted parole based on political pressures.
-Parole is a condition based on how well someone has behaved while incarcerated, length of time served, showing remorse for their actions, and behaviors of growth and change.
-It is not a decision based on if the party in power believes it will make them look good to their constituents.
+Parole is a condition based on how well someone has behaved while incarcerated, the length of time served, showing remorse for their actions, and behaviors of growth and change.
+It is not a decision based on whether the party in power believes it will make them look good to their constituents.

 Also, the governor is the executive branch.
 Why should that branch have a part in parole?
-It doesn’t make a lot of sense, as seen by the fact only three states in the US have that rule.
+It doesn’t make a lot of sense, as seen by the fact that only three states in the US have that rule.

 When paroled, a person must follow specific rules, or their freedom is revoked.
 Violations of parole or probation lead to more time served behind bars.
 Just because a person receives parole doesn’t permit them to act the way that got them locked up in the first place.
 Behaving in that nature sends a person back to jail.

 Best to leave the handling of crime and punishment to the legal experts, not politicians.
-We at[nap_names id=”FIRM-NAME-1″] hope this change takes place and allows for a greater opportunity at second chances for Marylanders.
+We at JC Law hope this change takes place and allows for a greater opportunity at second chances for Marylanders.

-Learn More About Violating Bail & Probation
+Learn More About Violating Bail

 Couple Finds Body Parts Dumpster Diving in Baltimore

-What’s Going On:
+What’s Going On

-The foot pieces are at the medical examiner’s office for testing to determine if the foot was severed from someone alive or deceased and whether it connects to remains found elsewhere or can be identified through DNA.
+The foot pieces are at the medical examiner’s office for testing to determine if the foot was severed from someone alive or deceased, and whether it connects to remains found elsewhere or can be identified through DNA.

 Other body parts discovered include a woman’s torso found in Southwest Baltimore in November 2020 and another foot in Brandywine in September 2020.